Scalable Spatial Stream Network (S3N) Models: Scalable spatial stream network models (S3Ns)

-Estimating the parameters of a Gaussian process model requires storing the covariance matrix and computing its inverse and determinant.
+Estimating the parameters of a GP requires storing the covariance matrix and computing its inverse and determinant.
 The full covariance matrix for estimation with $n$ observation point locations is $n\times n$.
 Computing the full likelihood for estimation therefore requires $O(n^2)$ storage, and computing the inverse and determinant of the covariance matrix using the Cholesky decomposition requires $O(n^3)$ floating point operations (flops).
-Estimation with these models becomes prohibitive on personal computers as $n$ grows beyond $10^4$ \citep{RasmussenWilliams2006_GPs, Datta2022_sparseCholeskyReview}.

-To make estimation feasible over river networks with many observations and reaches, we adapt nearest-neighbor Gaussian processes (NNGPs) to stream networks.
 Many different methods have been developed to provide fast approximations of spatial process models.
-We focus on nearest-neighbor Gaussian processes since these extend the approximation into valid generative models in their own right, enabling prediction at arbitrary locations aside from the observations; further details are provided below.
+We focus on NNGPs since these extend the approximation into valid generative models in their own right, enabling prediction at arbitrary locations aside from the observations; further details are provided below.
 Additionally, the nearest-neighbor approximation is consistent with the idea that populations of fish typically have some finite geographic range that is relevant to them during their lifetimes.

-NNGPs are based on sparse nearest-neighbor approximations.
-The full likelihood\textemdash the joint probability of the values of the Gaussian process at all observation and prediction points\textemdash can be expressed as a product of conditional densities using the general product rule: